High School Curriculum

 11th & 12th Grade -One Full Year -1.0 Credit Per Year

-The goals of Spanish III are to enhance the students’ competency in comprehending, speaking, and writing Spanish, to review concepts and vocabulary learned in previous Spanish courses, and to provide a broader structural base for students intending to continue Spanish in college.
-Students will further expand their skillset acquired through Spanish I and Spanish II so that they are able to converse and present to classmates on a variety of known topics, and with limited ability on unfamiliar topics.
-Students will learn to identify and use more advanced grammer concepts relatively unfamiliar to English speakers.
+The goals of Spanish III are to enhance the students' competency in comprehending, speaking, and writing Spanish, to review concepts and vocabulary learned in previous Spanish courses, and to provide a broader structural base for students intending to continue Spanish in college.
+Students will further expand their skillset acquired through Spanish I and Spanish Il so that they are able to converse and present to classmates on a variety of known topics, and with limited ability on unfamiliar topics.
+Students will learn to identify and use more advanced grammar concepts relatively unfamiliar to English speakers.
 In addition to improving grammatical accuracy, classes will also have a new emphasis on history and cultures of Hispanic countries.

 SPANISH IV State ID #06104A000